roysubs/new_linux/0-docker/0-media-stack/README.md

 ## Setup

-1. Run `./setup-media-stack.sh`
+1. Run `./setup-media-stack-wireguard.sh`
-2. Enter your Surfshark credentials when prompted
+2. Enter the download folder and no-osl.conf files
 3. The services will be available locally at:
    - qBittorrent: http://localhost:8080
    - Sonarr: http://localhost:8989